wglu2010/Network-Topo-Visulization/README.md

 # Network-Topo-Visulization
 Visualize your network topology based on retrieved LLDP information(Juniper router only)

-Step1: Prep the host files that contains the router name and its IP address cat host_python_ccl router1-name ip1 router2-name ip3
+Step1: Prep the host files that contains the router name and its IP address, one host per line, if you want to skip a host just comment out

+cat host_python_ccl

+router1-name ip1

 ...
 ...